shubh030307/-python-assignment5/README.md

 # -python-assignment5
 ### TASK 1
+1. **Dictionary Initialization:**
-1. **Dictionary Lookup**: It initializes a dictionary (`dictionary`) that contains student names as keys and their marks as values.
-Here, `"Alice"` is stored with a score of `85`.
+   - The program creates a dictionary with student names as keys (`"Alice"`) and their marks as values (`85`).

-2. **User Input Handling**: The program prompts the user to enter a student's name with the first letter capitalized.
-The input is stored in the variable `name`.
+2. **User Input Handling:**
+   - It prompts the user to enter a student's name, storing it in `name`.
+   - The `.capitalize()` method ensures that the first letter is capitalized correctly, making lookup more reliable.

-3. **Data Retrieval & Exception Handling**:
+3. **Data Retrieval & Exception Handling:**
-   - The program tries to fetch the marks of the student using `dictionary[name]`.
+   - It searches the dictionary using `dictionary[Name]` (where `Name` holds the capitalized version of the input).
-   - If the name exists in the dictionary, it prints their marks.
+   - If found, it prints their marks.
-   - If the name does **not** exist (causing a `KeyError`), it gracefully handles the error with an `except` block, printing `"Student not found"` instead of crashing.
+   - If not found, it gracefully handles the `KeyError` by displaying `"Student not found"` instead of crashing.

 ### TASK 2